Rediscovering life and manhood after prostate cancer

 I was diagnosed with prostate cancer at the end of 2019 and feared losing my manhood and my life.
 I was lucky to have my prostate surgically removed before the cancer spread more widely.
 The most minimal roadmap for recovery was provided.
 I want to expand the roadmap and the conversation about recovering life and manhood after prostate cancer.

-Step by step, this is to share my story as it unfolded over the last two years.
-My aim is to mark some points on the rather uncharted landscape, so you can build your own roadmap.
-It is a direct and personal account of my body, head, heart and soul journey as well as the inner and outer resources that helped me along the way.
-Grateful thanks to my wife and other cancer survivors for also sharing their stories on these pages.
+It includes direct and personal accounts of our body, head, heart and soul and partner journeys as well as the inner and outer resources that helped us along the way.
+Grateful thanks to my wife and an increasing number of other cancer survivors and their partners for sharing stories on these pages.
+They also helped inspire and inform the book featured on this page.

 Journeys of recovery from – and adaptation to – prostate cancer